VanTamNguyen/LearningJava/README.md

-# Learning Java from the book OCA/OCP Java SE 7
+# Java lessons I learn.
+All topics, from basics to advances

 ### [Chapter 02: Object Orientation](02_oo.md)